PeterRobards/Bird_Watcher/README.md

 $ python3 -m venv env
 ```

 Note: The second argument is the location to create the virtual environment.
-so accourding to the above commands: venv will create a virtual Python installation in the env folder.
+Therefore, according to the above command, 'venv' will create a virtual Python installation in the 'env' directory.
 In general, you can simply create this in your project yourself and call it env (or whatever you want).
 Tip: You should be sure to exclude your virtual environment directory from your version control system using .gitignore or similar.

 ## Activating the Virtual Environment